NeraSnow/Search-Dictionary/README.md

 # search-dictionary
-It is a simple program that searches specific string from txt file
+It is a simple program that searches specific string from a txt file.

 Dictionary is stored as dictionary.txt at the same folder as the program.
 The format of the dictionary is one word per line.